-According to the police report, a 16-year-old male in the tenth grade at Savannah High School claims Johnson sexually molested him.
+According to the police report, a male 16-year-old 10th-grade student at Savannah High School claims Johnson sexually molested him.
 The report says the alleged victim told his mother, father and stepfather, who then all showed up at the school on the morning of May 1.

-Johnson turned himself into police and the Savannah-Chatham County Public School System.
-He was charged with sexual assault by persons with supervisory or disciplinary authority.
+Johnson turned himself into police and the Savannah-Chatham County Public School System on Monday.
+He is charged with sexual assault by persons with supervisory or disciplinary authority.

-During his first appearance in court, his bond was granted at $5,000.
+Johnson made his first appearance in court on Tuesday, and his bond was granted at $5,000.
 He has been ordered not to have any contact with alleged victims or the family members of alleged victims, and he has also been banned from the Savannah High School property.

 "Prior to an arrest warrant being served in this case, Mr. Johnson had been reassigned within the District to a non-school based position.
-This action was taken immediately after SCCPSS officials were made aware of the allegations and subsequent investigation," an SCCPSS official said.
+This action was taken immediately after SCCPSS officials were made aware of the allegations and subsequent investigation," said an SCCPSS official.

 "They know this is not this man.
 They know because this is not his character.
 I will put my life on that.
-This is not Mr. J's character," Mozell Kelly said.
+This is not Mr. J's character," said Mozell Kelly, parent.
 "If there is anything I can help him with, I will get my people together, and we will get together because we know Mr. J didn't do this."

 According to Johnson's Georgia teaching certificate, he's been an educator since 1997.
 That's when he started his career as a music teacher.